 During my entire childhood, I was shy.
-Around the age of 12, my mom took me to a psychologist that told me I was an introvert.
+Around the age of 12, my mom took me to a psychologist that said I was an introvert.
 She said there’s no problem being introverted, and I should look for activities that fit my profile.

 The advice that could have helped me build a wonderful life had the opposite effect.
-I became more and more isolated; I lost countless good opportunities in life because of it.
+I became more and more isolated, losing countless good opportunities in life.

 I want to share what shyness and introversion mean and mainly clarify that they are not the same.
 Furthermore, I want you to get the best out of your personality type and live a fulfilled life!

 Characteristics of a Shy Person

 Shyness is nothing more than fear, a fear of social judgment, a fear that people will look at you and realize that you are not good enough.
-It’s a personal, internal perception that there is something in you that you won’t be worthy of love and respect if other people find out.
+It’s an internal perception of not being worthy, loved, and respected.

-That’s what stops shy people from doing many things.
-They can’t do everything that exceeds their comfort zone.
-Let’s suppose you are a shy person, and there is a circle around you.
-Everything inside it you are comfortable doing, for example, talking with your family and friends.
+Shy people can’t do things that exceed their comfort zone.
+Let’s suppose you have a circle around you.
+Everything inside of it, you are comfortable doing, for example, interacting with your family and friends.
 Therefore, even a shy person feels at ease in specific social interactions.

 On the other hand, a person without shyness has a bigger circle.
 Thus, they can have social interactions without so much discomfort.
-Basically, the shy person only feels shame when they are forced to extrapolate their confidence circle.
+Basically, the shy person only feels shame when forced to extrapolate their confidence circle, aka comfort zone.

-And since the shy person has this circle smaller than other people, even some everyday situations make the shy person feel highly uncomfortable.
+And since the shy has a smaller circle, even some everyday situations make them feel highly uncomfortable.
 In short: